 3D Digital Projection is expensive, but is great for viewing images in 3D on a large scale and to large audiences.
 Most people use twin digital projectors fitted with polarising filters.
 The audience will need to wear polarising spectacles, like those used in a cinema.
 It is possible to use a single digital 3D projector, but the audience will have to wear appropriate active polarising specs, which are rather expensive.

 3D Video making.
 There are many software packages which enable writing 3D videos for home use.
 These can be made from 3D still images and/or 3D video clips.
-These packages include Magix, Sony Vegas, Pro Show Producer etc.
+These packages include Magix Movie Edit Pro Plus, Sony Vegas, Pro Show Producer etc.

 Sharing Stereo Images

 The Stereoscopic Society, founded in 1893, supports 3D photography and photographers in many ways.
 Meetings are held in London, Coventry and Edinburgh, once a month at each venue, from October to April.
 Members 3D images and 3D videos are projected and the meetings offer members an opportunity to catch up on the latest developments in 3D.
 Some 3D equipment is offered for sale to members and there is the opportunity to borrow books from a 3D library.
 See www.stereoscopicsociety.org.uk for further details.
 A very detailed account of stereoscopic photography is given in the book http://atbosh.com/books/magical-images-a-handbook-of-stereo-photography/ written by Geoff Ogram, a committee member of the Stereoscopic Society.